 Faculty Q&A: Meet Samuel G.C.
-Muñoz, Assistant Professor of Movement Monday, July 2, 2018
+Muñoz, Associate Professor of Movement

 What inspires you most in the classroom?

 The art, mentors, students and the possibilities of the unknown.
 First, I fell in love with the art.
 Then I was inspired by my artist mentors who trained me.
 They encouraged me to explore another side of the craft — teaching.
 This led me to my students, the ones who are willing to show up every day, do the work, love this craft, who want this to be a part of their lives, and who truly give it their all even on challenging days.

 Through teaching in this art form, I have discovered unknown pathways within it that have enabled me to grow as an actor, teacher, student and storyteller.
 That is the easy way to say what inspires me to show up every morning to class.
 But, it is not that crystal clear to articulate.
 It’s more than words and is filled with emotion and experiences from my past.
 It’s a calling.